JacobPaul710/Hounding-Tracker-FRONTEND/README.md

 #### Icebox

 - Add the ability for a user to choose whether they want to broadcast their details to the collection, or keep it in a personal log tracker instead.
+- Add Pagination to allow the user to click through multiple pages when a large amount of data has been entered into the collection.
+- Add Auth with Bcrypt to allow users to create a profile to manage their posts from.